Mugna0990/GPT-model/README.md

 PyTorch-based implementation of a GPT model, trained on the FineWeb 10B dataset.
 The project was created as a personal learning exercise to better understand the inner workings of large language models and transformers.

-## Background

-This is my first AI-related project.
-I built it to get hands-on experience with how large language models and transformers work.
-While working on it, I followed several educational videos by Andrej Karpathy where he demonstrates how to build GPT models from scratch.
-His content served as a major source of study and inspiration for me to continue exploring the field of AI.

 ## Project Overview

 This project includes: